 - Pickle brine - Replace the vinegar with pickle brine.

-- Chives - Chives will add another herbal component that nicely complements the dill.
+- Fresh chives - Chives or green onion will add another herbal component that nicely complements the dill.

 How to make it

-Egg salad is simple to make.
-The eggs get chopped up and everything is mixed together in a bowl.
-It is easy as that.
+Peel and chop eggs, and then mix all of the ingredients together in a mixing bowl.
 The flavor improves if you let it meld in the refrigerator for a couple of hours, but this is optional.

 How to serve it

-You will want to store this in an air-tight container in your refrigerator or it will pick up odors and off-flavors that can degrade the flavor.
-Expect your egg salad to stay fresh for 3-5 days, and should be enjoyed within the time frame.
+You will want to store any leftover egg salad in an airtight container in your refrigerator or cover it in plastic wrap.
+Otherwise, it will pick up odors and off-flavors that can degrade the flavor.
+Since it is a mayo-based salad, it should not stay at room temperature longer than 2 hours.
+Expect your egg salad to stay fresh for 3-5 days, and it should be enjoyed within this time frame.

 Egg Salad with Dill